Connect

 Hillhurst is one of the oldest and most walkable communities in Calgary.
 This vibrant community offers residents plenty to do year-round and features historical buildings from the 1900s.
 Situated near downtown, there are plenty of shopping opportunities at over 100 retail venues, scheduled events, festivals, a farmers market and flea market, and nearby Prince's Island Park.

-Hillhurst has a central location near the Bow River and Kensington Road.
+Hillhurst has a central location near the Bow River and Kensington Road, which is one of the features that makes it stand out among Calgary neighbourhoods.
 With its short distance to downtown and area transit, residents can walk or ride to area businesses and attractions.
 This quaint neighbourhood provides residents with many property choices, from historic and classic to modern single-family homes.
 Homes for sale in Hillhurst start at about $300,000 for condos and townhouses.
 Single-family homes will often cost between $1 and $2 million.

 Bowness